 What do you think of when I mention baby birds?
 Do you think of a tightly packed bird’s nest tucked safely out of sight, the scent of a nearby rose bush, blue skies, and warm weather?
 While I enjoy baby birds, quite frankly I’m not a big a fan of the warm weather.
 On the first day of summer, I start counting down the days until winter.
-(As of today, July 6, 2016, winter will return to the United States in just 167 days!
-Do you want to build a snowman?)
-Yet, these warm summer days are perfect for baby birds, right?
+As I’m writing this, it’s July 6, winter will return to the United States in just 167 days!
+(Do you want to build a snowman?)
+Warm summer days are perfect for baby birds, right?

 This would probably be a good time to mention my “slight” obsession with penguins.
 I’ve been collecting them since I was 12.
 Even as I type I can see at least forty penguin items in this room.
 One can never have too many penguins!
 I’m guessing my oddball penguin loving brain has me seeing a different mental picture than most when it comes to one of my favorite passages of scripture.